Skip to main content

 • HDU 4 or 5 – Final PSFs Radial Profiles

-Contains the 1D radial profiles of the PSFs, stored as an 3D array.
+Contains the 1D radial profiles of the PSFs, stored as a 3D array.

 ✏️Note: The HDU number depends on whether the PSDs are saved.